sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 ...
 ```

-Note that the search context passed into the **`getKey()`** method is, in fact, a <span style="color: rgb(0, 0, 255);">RobustWebElement</span> object.
+Note that the search context passed into the **`getKey()`** method is, in fact, a <span style="color:blue">RobustWebElement</span> object.
 This example implementation switches the driver to the frame context, extracts unique text from a heading element, and switches the driver back to the parent frame.
 This last step is **_critical_**, because leaving the driver focused on the frame context is likely to cause downstream failures.

 ## Lazy initialization of Component Collections